markmbaum/emf/docs/README-fields.md

 * Model resolution/extent are limited in FIELDS, with a maximum of 602 samples.
 Having a genuine need for more than 602 samples is unlikely, but...
 * Results are written to delimited files with `.DAT` extensions, but these files contain results rounded/truncated to three digits and often have formatting complications or printing errors.
 For example, numbers that require more than four digits to the left of a decimal (including negative signs, like -1233.0) are printed on their own lines with "%" in front of them for some reason, [like so](other/32P.DAT). (`emf.fields.read_DAT` is a function that will read these output files into [DataFrames](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) and handle all of their known eccentricities, a function mostly leftover from when `emf.fields` couldn't do EMF calculations on its own.)
 * Nothing is scriptable.
 Any changes require re-navigating the menus, `.FLD` files, and `.DAT` files.
+* The original documentation of FIELDS seems to have disappeared.

 FIELDS is useful for performing the EMF calculations, but the rest of the program is an impediment.